conda/conda/README.rst

         export              Export a given environment
         list                List the Conda environments
         remove              Remove an environment
+        update              Updates the current environment based on environment file

     optional arguments:
       -h, --help            show this help message and exit